-If you are an international student who is looking for a practical course in Australia that will lead to a higher education pathway or build a career in a specific field, then you should choose a Technical and Further Education (TAFE) institute.
+Are you looking for a practical course in Australia that leads to a higher education pathway or to build a career in a specific field?
+If yes, the Technical and Further Education (TAFE) is your correct choice.

 Technical and Further Education (TAFE) studies are certifications or vocational programs provided by Vocational Education and Training (the national training system of Australia).

 The state and territory government of Australia runs and funds TAFE institutes.
-TAFE is specifically designed to provide diploma/certificate qualifications and also has recently started offering post-graduate diplomas and bachelor degrees in some fields.
+TAFE provides diploma/certificate qualifications and has recently started offering post-graduate diplomas and bachelor's degrees in some fields.

-The TAFE system acts as an entry point for students who want to earn credits for a bachelor's degree granted by a university, and in some cases, students can transfer TAFE credits to full degree programs.
-TAFE institutions, mostly concentrate on one particular field or a range of related subjects.
+The TAFE system acts as an entry point for students who want to earn credits for a bachelor's degree granted by a university.
+In some cases, students can transfer TAFE credits to full degree programs.
+TAFE institutions mainly concentrate on one field or a range of related subjects.

-TAFE in Australia is the largest education and training sector.
-It has around 59 TAFE institutes spread across a large number of regional and metropolitan areas of the country.
+TAFE is the most critical education and training sector in Australia.
+It has around 59 TAFE institutes spread across many regional and metropolitan areas of the country.

-The courses offered by TAFE are specially created to give students the training, skills, and qualifications needed to join the workforce.
+TAFE courses give students the training, skills, and qualifications needed to join the workforce.

-The state or territory government regulates TAFE institutes, hence, the fees and policies may differ everywhere.
-For more information, you can visit your territory or state's TAFE website.
+The state or territory government regulates TAFE institutes.
+Hence, the fees and policies may differ everywhere.
+You can visit your territory or state's TAFE website for more information.
 Here are some of the well-known TAFE institutes in Australia:

 Canberra Institute of Technology - The Australian Capital Territory